apnadkarni/blt/man/bitmap.rst

 ===============

 --------------------------------------
-Define a new bitmap from a Tcl script.
+Define a new bitmap from a TCL script.
 --------------------------------------

 :Author: George A. Howlett <gahowlett@gmail.com>